benisrael29/face-rec/README.md

 - Each detected face gets its own greeting counter, shown underneath the face
 - The total daily greeting count is displayed in the top-right corner of the window
 - Individual counters only increment when a greeting is actually played (not during cooldown periods)
+- A one-minute cooldown prevents the same face from being greeted too frequently
 - All counters automatically reset at midnight
 - Data persists between application restarts (stored in data/stats directory)
 - Individual face counts and total count are stored in JSON format for each day (e.g., `stats_20230415.json`)